Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	5. Apologia:  That really doesn't make things any worse.
 	6. Narrative indicator:  This does uphold high-tech development, and it changes the *kind* of lurking disasters that would be building up.
 Stuff that's obviously visible from orbit would be less troubling once you've got these built up.
 	7. Downside analysis:  I don't know why, but I've got the sense that these systems could end up being used by creeps.
 Maybe any kind of closed omniscience system would have that problem.
 The more the general public has access to the grid, the better, but even were the sensors public access the public wouldn't have access to the institutional analyses.
 Maybe I shouldn't worry about this.
 	8. Bureaucratic waste analysis:  Launch systems, sensor grids, logisticians.
-I don't think this wastes anyone in the bad way.
+I don't think this wastes anyone in the bad way, but I do think it's expensive to operate.
-	9. Utopia rating:  Territory Average, +1 (Max 5/5)
+	9. Liberation rating:  Territory Average
-	10. Public protection rating:  Territory Average, +1 (Max 5/5)
+	10. Protection rating:  Territory Average, +1 (Max 5/5)
 	11. Technological smoothness:  2/5
 	12. Technological extremophilia:  Territory Average, +1 (Max 5/5)
+	13. Stress/Boredom rating:  2/5 (Calm)
+	14. Me-points:  0/3
-	13. Kind of person most protected:  Sensor technicians, People who like watching trees grow from orbit
+	15. Kind of person most protected:  Sensor technicians, People who like watching trees grow from orbit
-	14. Special categories:  Detached, Failsafe
+	16. Special categories:  Detached, Failsafe
-	15. Conversion potential:  Empire<->Panarchy (Limited); Empire<->Commonwealth (Limited)
+	17. Conversion potential:  Empire<->Panarchy (Limited); Empire<->Commonwealth (Limited)
 44. Orbital Habitats
 	1. Challenge Cured:  Ice Age
 	2. Challenge Cure Interpretation:  I'm not sure.
 Controlled global warming due to numerous space launches?
 Replacement of groundside farms with orbital farms?
 Both?
 The Orbital Surveyors (I refer to them by their capstone) do like farming in orbit.